 (f) measure attainment of standards for student performance for publicly funded students, as required under 16 V.S.A.
-164(9), and provide data related to the assessments to the Secretary as required by 16 V.S.A. §166(g), and are encouraged to provide the data to Jocal education agencies:
+164(9), and provide data related to the assessments to the Secretary as required by 16 V.S.A. §166(g); schools are encouraged to provide the data to local education agencies;